jdisser/solarBeerIOT/readme.md

 The module to generate the data arrays for seeding the database is required by the seeders in each seeder seperately since it's not clear to me how to create a singlton within the sequelize-cli module and pass that to each seeder.

+##Generating Express in Git Branch

+This is the branch where I'll run the generator so nothing in Master will break!